Haupti/tea/README.md

 `1 steve|20` evaluates to 1 because everything except '(', ')', '1', '0', '&' and '|' is ignored.

 ## Future plans
-* exceptions when finding characters that are now allowed
+* exceptions when finding characters that are now allowed (maybe ?)
 * not operator
 * variables
 * functions